Kimberley Farmers’ Market

 An integral part of the community fabric.

-Tucked between the Purcell and Rocky Mountains, the pretty little town of Kimberley hosts one of the province’s most popular farmers’ markets.
+Tucked between the Purcell and Rocky Mountains, the pretty little town of Kimberley hosts the Kimberley Farmers’ Market in the heart of its downtown.

 We are grateful to be able to live and play here, and would like to acknowledge that Kimberley (k̓ukamaʔnam) and our surrounding lands are located on the unceded traditional territory of the Ktunaxa (? amak?is) Nation.